MSThamizh/Singapore-Resale-Flat-Prices-Predicting/README.md

 The goal of this project is to develop a Streamlit application that allows users to explore and predict flat resale prices in Singapore effectively.
 Key features include:

-- **Data Retrieval**: Manage and retrieve historical flat sale data from MongoDB Atlas.
+- **Data Retrieval**: Manage and retrieve historical flat sale data from Singapore Housing and Development Board (HDB).
 - **Data Cleaning**: Handle missing values, remove duplicates, and convert data types for analysis.
 - **Predictive Modeling**: Build regression models to predict flat resale prices based on location, flat type, floor area, and other features.
 - **Prediction Visualization**: Enable users to visualize predicted prices based on their input features.

 ## Workflow

-1. **Data Retrieval from MongoDB**: Fetch historical flat sales data from MongoDB Atlas, including features such as town, flat type, storey range, floor area, and lease commence date.
+1. **Data Retrieval**: Fetch historical flat sales data from Singapore Housing and Development Board (HDB), including features such as town, flat type, storey range, floor area, and lease commence date.
 2. **Data Cleaning and Preparation**: Clean and preprocess the data to ensure it’s ready for modeling.
 3. **Feature Engineering**: Apply transformations and scaling to optimize model performance.
 4. **Model Building**: Train regression models to predict flat resale prices.